INDEX

 - How does wax work with stickers?

-Waxing: Bringing out the best in your skis' gliding performance
+Unleashing the full potential of your skis' gliding performance

 The snow season has finally begun.
-Before you go skiing, waxing is something you should do to make a huge difference.
-Wax can enhance the ski's gliding performance, or vice versa.
-You have great skis, but they're not gliding...that's a waste of a valuable asset.
+Before you hit the slopes, waxing is something that makes a huge difference!
+With the right wax, you can bring out more of your skis' gliding performance, or the opposite.
+You have great skis, but they're not gliding well...that's a waste of a good pair of skis.

 So, let's ask a tuning professional to teach us how to think about and use wax so that our boards are in perfect condition for skiing